-Keywords; flax seed nutrition information, butter is back, anti inflammatory omega 3, oleic acid.
+Keywords; flax seed nutrition information, butter is back, oleic acid.

-Get the ratio right by raising the omega 3 and lowering 6 and it means less cardiovascular disease, less stroke, less autoimmune diseases like lupus, less cancer, and surprisingly less backache.
+Get the ratio right by raising the omega 3 and lowering 6 and it means less cardiovascular disease, stroke, autoimmune diseases like lupus, and cancer, and surprisingly less backache too.

 Ring in flax seed omega, and fish oil, the two richest sources of omega-3.
 There are big differences though.

 And the fields are white unto harvest.
 This village church in Kent, England is surrounded by fields of flax.
 They're often blue too.
 It all goes to animal feed, my cousin tells me.
 Big mistake, what's good for the cow and pig, is good for the human too.

 But the health benefits of flax seeds far exceed their omega-3 content.
 They are also rich in a particular fibre called a "lignan".
 Lignans have very powerful anti-inflammatory properties too.
 That means eating flax seed has proven cardiovascular benefits, arthritis benefits too, over and above flaxseed oil.
 But how do you easily include flax seed in your diet?

 There's interesting new research coming out on the improvement of patients with diabetes, and Metabolic syndrome: